A guide to the 15 best Children's Magazines for toddlers, preschoolers, big kids & tweens!

 We love the photos, puzzles, activities and great facts about animals.
 I also like that there's an online version available with monthly activities, parent and teacher sections and sneak previews for upcoming month.

 Magazines for Middle School Kids

 If you're looking for a magazine that will introduce your kids to cultures around the world, you'll really enjoy Faces.
-Kids ages 9 and up will love to read about daily life along with traditions and history of people and places from around the globe.
+Kids ages 9 and up will enjoy reading about daily life along with traditions and history of people and places from around the globe.
 There are really nice photos in each issue too!
 Enjoy reading a free issue of Faces online.